BCG-X-Official/sklearndf/README.rst

 BCG GAMMA
 ---------------------------

-If you would like to know more about the team behind sklearndf please see our :ref:`about_us` page.
+If you would like to know more about the team behind sklearndf please see our [LINK: about us] page.

 We are always on the lookout for passionate and talented data scientists to join the BCG GAMMA team.
 If you would like to know more you can find out about BCG GAMMA